Putin: Russia ready to discuss confidence-building measures

-MOSCOW (AP) — Russian President Vladimir Putin said Tuesday that Moscow is ready for talks with the U.S. and NATO on limits for missile deployments and military transparency, in a new sign of easing East-West tensions.
-The statement came after Russia announced it is pulling back some troops from exercises that have raised fears of a potential invasion of Ukraine.
+MOSCOW (AP) – Russian President Vladimir Putin said Tuesday that Moscow is ready for talks with the U.S. and NATO on limits for missile deployments and military transparency.

 Speaking after talks with German Chancellor Olaf Scholz, Putin said the U.S. and NATO rejected Moscow’s demand to keep Ukraine and other ex-Soviet nations out of NATO, halt weapons deployments near Russian borders and roll back alliance forces from Eastern Europe.

-Putin said Russia is ready to engage in talks on limiting the deployment of intermediate range missiles in Europe, transparency of drills and other confidence-building measures but emphasized the need for the West to heed Russia’s main demands.
+Putin said that Russia is ready to engage in talks on limits on the deployment of intermediate range missiles in Europe, transparency of drills and other confidence-building measures but emphasized the need for the West to heed Russia’s main demands.

-The statement followed the Russian Defense Ministry’s announcement of a partial pullback of troops after military drills, adding to hopes the Kremlin might not invade Ukraine imminently.
+The statement followed the Russian Defense Ministry’s announced a partial pullback of troops after military drills, adding to hopes that the Kremlin may not be planning to invade Ukraine imminently.
 The Russian military gave no details on where the troops were pulling back from, or how many.

-Scholz said he agrees that diplomatic options are “far from exhausted.”
-The announcement of troops being pulled back is a “good signal,” he said, adding that he hopes that “more will follow.”

-Hours before the Russian Defense Ministry statement on the troops, a U.S. defense official said Russian units were moving closer to the Ukrainian border – not away from it.
+Yet hours before the Russian Defense Ministry statement about the troops, a U.S. defense official said Russian units were moving closer to the Ukrainian border – not away from it.
 And Western officials continued to warn that the Russian military could attack at any time, with some floating Wednesday as a possible invasion day.
 NATO’s chief said the alliance had no proof yet of a Russian retreat.

-The White House declined to offer immediate comment on Russian troop movements.

 The fears of an invasion grew from the fact that Russia has massed more than 130,000 troops near Ukraine.
 Russia denies it has any such plans, despite placing troops on Ukraine’s borders to the north, south and east and launching massive military drills nearby.
 U.S. and other NATO allies, meanwhile, have moved troops and military supplies toward Ukraine’s western flank, although not to confront Russian forces, and promised more financial aid to the ex-Soviet nation.